SELECT UPPER(VALUE)

 This setting meets the CIS Benchmark requirementChanges to this parameter will take effect at next instance startupThis is the default if the database is built using DBCAALTER SYSTEM SET AUDIT_TRAIL = db, extended SCOPE = SPFILE;

-This setting meets the CIS Benchmark requirementChanges to this parameter will take effect at next instance startupWrites audit records to SYS.AUD$.
+This setting meets the CIS Benchmark requirementChanges to this parameter will take effect at next instance startupWrites audit records to the SYS.AUD$ Table (which is visible through the DBA_AUDIT_TRAIL view).

 ALTER SYSTEM SET AUDIT_TRAIL = os SCOPE = SPFILE;